easternfum/Fillit/README.md

 The project is about finding the smallest possible square for the Tetris blocks by using the minimal amount of time as possible.

 Partner with skesuma.

+How to run:
+git clone and run 'make'.